cornershopcreative-archive/smart-overlay/readme.txt

 == Changelog ==

+= 0.8.1 =
+* Bugfixes for overlay styling and file inclusion.

 = 0.8 =
 * Refactoring entire codebase to be object-oriented in preparation for future features; no other functional changes.